 Fun fact: cacti require a particular type of potting soil because most other soils retain too much moisture for plants to thrive.
 But before you loosely fill your container with soil, put a layer of small rocks or gravel in the bottom.

 Arrange until it’s perfect.

-Let your inner floral designer come out by experimenting with some different arrangements.
+Let your inner floral designer come out by experimenting with different arrangements.
 Don’t try to pot them without looking at the size of the plants, or you might have regrets.
-Once you are comfortable with the design, you can begin the planting process.
+You can begin the planting process once you are comfortable with the design.

 Safely plant cacti.